yesworkflow-org/yw-prototypes/README.md

     }
     $

-You can save the dot output to a file, render it as PDF file using Graphviz's `dot` command, then open the PDF file to view the diagram:
+You can save the DOT output to a file, render it as PDF file using Graphviz's `dot` command, then open the PDF file to view the diagram:

     $ yw graph -s example.py > example.gv
     $ dot -Tpdf example.gv -o example.pdf